Olfactory receptor neuron: Structure

 Many tiny hair-like non-motile cilia protrude from the olfactory receptor cell's dendrites.
 The dendrites extend to the olfactory epithelial surface and each ends in a dendritic knob from which around 20 to 35 cilia protrude.
-The cilia have a length of up to 100 micrometres and with the cilia from other dendrites form a meshwork in the olfactory mucus.
-The surface of the cilia is covered with olfactory receptors, a type of G protein-coupled receptor.
-Each olfactory receptor cell expresses only one type of olfactory receptor (OR), but many separate olfactory receptor cells express ORs which bind the same set of odors.
-The axons of olfactory receptor cells which express the same OR converge to form glomeruli in the olfactory bulb.
+The cilia have a length of up to 100 micrometers and with the cilia from other dendrites form a meshwork in the olfactory mucus.
+The ORN dendrite integrates the receptor currents generated across these cilia.
+The ciliary membrane contains olfactory receptors, a family of G protein-coupled receptors.
+Many separate olfactory receptor cells express ORs that bind the same set of odors, and the axons of mature canonical ORNs expressing the same receptor converge onto corresponding glomeruli in the olfactory bulb.